arungudelli/angularjswiki/content/en/angular/Use-NgOptimizedImage-to-improve-image-loading-performance-in-Angular/index.md

 `NgOptimizedImage` is introduced in Angular 14.2.0 version currently in developer preview mode.

+{{%toc%}}

 ## Steps to improve image loading speed using NgOptimizedImage directive

+Follow the below steps to increase image loading speed in Angular applications.

 ### Step 1: Import `NgOptimizedImage` directive in AppModule